 Note that you won’t be able to get the £25 refunded if you find your original logbook at a later date.

-How long is a SORN valid?
+How long is a SORN valid for?

-There is no time limit on a SORN.
+There’s no time limit on a SORN.

 When will my SORN start?